 - Frost with the cream cheese frosting below using an offset spatula and cut into squares to eat.

-- Refrigerate leftovers, well covered.
+- Refrigerate leftovers well covered.

 For the cream cheese frosting:

-- Gradually add the powdered sugar and beat until you have a thick, very creamy consistency, good enough to spread.
+- Gradually add 2 cups powdered sugar and beat until you have a thick, very creamy consistency, good enough to spread.
+If needed, thin it with 1 or 2 teaspoons milk or cream.

 - It keeps well in the refrigerator for a few weeks.
 Beat again before using it to attain a creamy consistency.